 The church building is set within a large open space that has been used in part as a graveyard with various monuments and tombs still remaining.
-The graveyard area will not be developed at all but will remain undisturbed following a general tidying up operation.
+This space will not be developed at all but will remain undisturbed following a general tidying up operation.
 It will be fenced of as agreed with all the relevant authorities during the construction phase, after which it will be discreetly delineated to discourage access by any residents or visitors.
 There are various small trees to the front of the Sunday School and these will be retained as they represent the only greenery along Rodney Street.
 The church yard itself also provides an area of openness within the continuously built up frontage of Rodney Street providing some visual relief as it breaks up hard elevations of the Rodney Street properties which are all built on the back of paving.
 It is not proposed to introduce any new landscaping to the site as this may detract from the setting of the buildings and structures currently there although the internal courtyard will be hard landscaped for the use of the resident students.

 As the residential accommodation will be newly built, it will incorporate features that allow it to comply with modern regulations under the Disability Discrimination Act and the Council's own requirements so that it is accessible by all sectors of the community, irrespective of any disability.
 This will apply to the rooms themselves, the communal areas and to all circulation space.
 All doors, handles, switches and other facilities will be designed to ensure that they can be used by all members of the general community.
 As well as two staircases, there will be a lift to serve all floors.
-The ground floor of the building is accessed by a series of steps from the front elevation; this is the main historical access to the building.
-The proposed level access will be formed in the link building.
-The proposed level access will be a 1:15 ramp.
+The ground floor of the building is accessed by a series of steps from the front elevation; this is the only access point to the building and is a serious defect to be overcome to allow full access, especially by the disabled.
+It is proposed to replace one of the three flights of steps be a ramp with the precise design being discussed and agreed with the local authority and the relevant conservation bodies.